Environmental Data Justice Lab

 The Land and the Refinery: Past, Present, Future

-This is an Indigenous-led project organized led by M. Murphy, Vanessa Gray, Kristen Bos, Reena Shadaan, Beze Gray, and Fernanda Yanchapaxi.
-We are researching the history, operations and pollution activities of the Imperial Oil Refinery in Canada’s Chemical Valley, the oldest refinery in North America.
+This is an Indigenous-led project organized by M. Murphy, Vanessa Gray, Beze Gray.
+We are researching the history, operations and pollution activities of the Imperial Oil Refinery in Canada’s Chemical Valley, the oldest refinery in North America, as well as the how the history of Chemical Valley is rooted in colonial violence and ongoing Indigenous presence.
 Chemical Valley is located on Anishinaabe land and surrounds Aamjiwnaang First Nation.

 The project aims to gather together and make publicly accessible information about this refinery.
 This includes gathering historical information, pollution reporting and regulating, and health effect research.
 This research is intended to support Aamjiwnaang community members in advocating for less pollution and the future of Chemical Valley they want.
 We hope this research will also help to hold companies responsible for the pollution and health harms they create.
 The story of this Imperial Oil Refinery demonstrates the relationship between pollution and colonialism in Canada.
 This project will result in an educational website, interactive app, and publications.